dimagi/commcare-cloud/docs/services/kafka.md

 * remove all replicas from a particular broker so it can be decomissioned
 * balance leaders

-for details on how to use this tool please see [kafka-reassign-tool](https://github.com/dimas/kafka-reassign-tool)
+For details on how to use this tool please see [kafka-reassign-tool](https://github.com/dimas/kafka-reassign-tool)